 Fleas & Ticks

-First things first: eliminate these two common causes of itching and scratching.
+First things first: Be sure to eliminate these two common causes of itching and scratching:

-Ticks: Ticks can cause a lot of havoc.
-Sometimes they’re easy to find, other times they seem impossible.
+Ticks: Ticks can wreak a lot of havoc on your dog’s skin.
+Sometimes these parasites are easy to find, other times they seem impossible to detect.
 They can be large (full) or tiny (think pin head).
 It’s best to use your fingers to gently explore every inch of your dog, carefully feeling for any little bumps on the skin.
 It’s important to check everywhere, in and around their ears, all over their feet and legs, in the front leg armpits, and even in between their toes.
 If you find a tick, be sure to remove it safely.

 Allergies